yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

-# Install Hub
+# Run Hub

-**By installing Hub, you can create new users, manage their seeds, and issue deposits and withdrawals by using simple API calls.**
+**Hub is a wallet management system that you can use to create new users, and manage their deposits and withdrawals of IOTA tokens.
+You have the option to expose either a gRPC API or a RESTful API that you can use to integrate Hub into your own applications or exchanges.**

 ![IOTA Hub architecture](../images/iota_hub.png)